saneku/Plume-traj/plume_backtraj.md

 - Dimensions: `(time, south_north, west_east)` or `(south_north, west_east)`
 - Variable name: by default `SO2_COLUMN` (changeable via `--column-var`)

-If the column field has a time dimension, the script uses the time step closest to `--start-time`.
+If the column field has a time dimension, the script uses the time index matching the chosen WRF start time (the closest WRF output to `--start-time`).
+If the column file is shorter, the last available column time is used instead.

 ---